Nissan e-4orce demo: Why electric-car AWD benefits more than performance and traction

 Nissan Leaf e-4orce twin-motor demo car

 Although the e-Force system uses essentially the same stability smarts as the Leaf, you wouldn’t know it.
 One of the keys, according to engineers, is that the Leaf e-Force can modulate its dual electric motors, and wheel brakes at all four wheels, all once per processing cycle of the whole chassis system—as opposed to just once for each piece of hardware in the current Leaf.

-It adds up to a response time that can be roughly an order of magnitude quicker.
+It adds up to a response time that can be roughly an order of magnitude quicker—and it allows the e-4orce car to blip any of the brakes to fine-tune the car's pitch, yaw, and trajectory while maintaining forward momentum with the other wheels.

 In a tease of what’s to come, engineers admitted that this Leaf requires a special interface to make sure all the inputs and outputs happen quickly enough.
 The future cars would certainly use a faster communication-bus system.